Gurdwara Shaheed Bhai Taru Singh: Disputes

 Shortly after the commencement of British rule in 1849, the first petitions for retrieval of the mosque were made by Nur Ahmad in 1849.
 British authorities cited the existence of the Bhai Taru Singh shrine as reason for maintaining the status quo, and Sikhs were allowed to continue worshipping at the site.
 The entire site was handed to the Sikh community on 22 December 1927 by British authorities.
 Another appeal against Sikh ownership by the secretary of Anjuman-e-Islam, Syed Mohsin Shah, was rejected in 1934, and the mosque demolished on 8 July 1935, while negotiations with Muslims were ongoing.
 The act triggered communal riots in Lahore.
 In 1938, another appeal against Sikh occupation of the site was rejected.
 Fazl-i-Hussain, Prime Minister of Punjab under British rule, advised Muslims to give up claims to the site, and believed communal agitation would harm the cause of the pro-British Unionists.

 After independence, the Sikh temple was abandoned and came under the control of the Pakistani government.
 Another appeal in 1950 to reclaim the land for Muslims was rejected, and Muslims were barred from converting the site into a mosque.
 Another appeal in the 1980s was also rejected.
 The site was handed back to the Sikh community by General Muhammad Zia-ul-Haq.
 A new and larger gurdwara building was built on the grounds of Gurdwara Bhai Taru Singh in 2004.

+July 2011

+Every July, Sikhs conducted religious ceremonies at the site.
+However, in July 2011, a group of Sikh musicians were removed from the gurdwara by the Dawat-e-Islami and barred from entering.
+The same year, Muslims offered Eid-ul-Fitr prayers at the site.
+Since then, the gurdwara has remained closed to Sikhs.

+On 16 July 2011, Sikhs were not allowed to pray at Gurdwara by Muslims because of the holy day Shab e-Barat while the martyrdom anniversary of Bhai Taru Singh also fell on the same day.
 Since 2012, the Market committee of Naulakha Bazaar led by Sohail Butt group has allegedly encroached upon more than 90% land of Gurdwara Shaheed Bhai Taru Singh by constructing a Mazar shrine inside the Gurdwara complex, and separated the Gurdwara by cloth partition leaving 18 to 20 square yard of land out of original 600 square yard land.
-On 16 July 2011, Sikhs were not allowed to pray at Gurdwara by Muslims because of the holy day Shab e-Barat while the martyrdom anniversary of Bhai Taru Singh also fell on the same day.